microsoft/pyright/README.md

 ## Installation
 You can install the latest-published version of the Pyright VS Code extension directly from VS Code.
 Simply open the extensions panel and search for `pyright`.

-The latest version of the command-line tool can be installed with npm:
+The latest version of the command-line tool can be installed with npm.
-`npm i pyright`

 To install it globally:
-`npm i -g pyright`
+`npm install -g pyright`

+On MacOS or Linux, sudo is required to install globally:
+`sudo npm install -g pyright`

+Once installed, you can run the tool from the command line as follows:
+`pyright <options>`

-To run the command-line tool:
+To update to the latest version:
-`npx pyright <options>`
+`sudo npm update -g pyright`

 ## TODO